 This recipe is just one of many items included in the Resource Library.
 You’ll also find lists of books for kids (all ages and stages), recommendations of toys and games that build the brain, nutrition tips for kids, music CD lists (music lists for when your kids’ study), recipes, free printables and more.
 Trust me, you’ll want access to this section if for nothing else but to have this recipe–it’s that amazing!

 Think up clever ways to package your scrubs—jars, bottles or other fun containers.
-When I give these as a gift, I like to put several things into a basket: the scrub, herbal teas, candles, a rejuvenating gel mask, loofah sponge, and of course a fun label giving directions on how to use.
+When giving these as a gift, include several things in the basket: the scrub, herbal teas, candles, a rejuvenating gel mask, loofah sponge, and of course a fun label giving directions on how to use.

 What scrubs have you made?
 Are they seasonal or can they be used year-round?
 Please share your ideas and comments in the section below.

 Want to remember this?
-Post these Holiday DIY Sugar Scrubs recipes to your favorite Pinterest board!
+Post “How to Make the Best Holiday Sugar Scrubs with Your Kids,” to your favorite Pinterest board!

 Homemade sugar scrubs are super easy to make.
 Using a 2:1 ratio of 2 parts sugar to one-part oil such as coconut, apricot, almond or even olive oil.
 However, if you add powders or oats, or live at high elevations, you will need more oil.
 Take 2 cups sugar to 1 cup oil, mix and apply to your face and body.
 Sugar scrubs act as a safe exfoliate for the face and body; are easy to make and much less expensive than store-bought varieties.

 They can last several months if kept in the refrigerator.
 However, it’s wise to make them up in small batches—such as 2 parts sugar to 1-part oil, mix, apply and store in the refrigerator.
 Each of my 4 recipes will last for 4 scrubs in the shower using half per shower.
 Most people use sugar scrubs at least once a week, so this recipe will last a month.